Practice like it's your last Performance. Perform like you never needed to Practice.

 ABOUT PHCMDC

 Bermuda Day 2003 was a very historic year as we crowded the Bermuda streets for the parade with over 150 performing members.
-We maintained this level of membership for years while providing various opportunities for members through Overseas training camps, performance tours, and specialized, top of the line local events that had us recognized as one of the most talented and well dressed groups in Bermuda.
+Give or take a few, we maintained this level of membership for years while providing various opportunities for members through Overseas training camps, performance tours, and specialized, top of the line local events that had us recognized as one of the most talented and well dressed groups in Bermuda.

 DIRECTORS, MANAGEMENT & LEADERS